-Students falling below this average jeopardize not only their financial support, but their continuation in the graduate program.
+Students falling below this average jeopardize their continuation in the graduate program as well as their financial support.
 Graduate School policy specifies that students are to be placed on academic probation if their GPA falls below 3.0.
 Additional information about Graduate School policy on academic probation is available in the Bulletin of the Graduate School of Duke University.

 Grades alone do not determine a student's academic standing in the PhD Program in Nursing.
-Research progress and the potential to accomplish PhD level research successfully and to present research results cogently will also be taken into account in assessing the academic standing of a student on probation.
-Beginning with their first year of study, all students in the PhD Program in Nursing are required to file an annual progress report to the PhD Program Director.
+Progress in an independent research project, the potential to accomplish PhD level research successfully, and to present cogent research results will also be taken into account in assessing the academic standing of any student.
+Beginning with their first year of study, all students in the PhD Program in Nursing are required to file an annual progress report to the PhD Assistant Dean.
 The PhD Program Committee reviews the progress of all PhD students annually in March/April.